ehsan-lari/LearningJAX/README.md

-# LearnToJAX
+# Learning JAX
-Learning JAX library for future research
+Learning the JAX library for future research